The Leura Falls Kiosk

 From around 1943 until the late 1950s the kiosk was operated by Mrs Park and her daughter Marjorie.
 In 1969, the restaurant changed hands and became known as the Fork n’ View.
 In 1990 the former Leura Falls Kiosk was identified as part of a heritage study as one of only 4 remaining kiosks (the others being located at Wentworth Falls, Katoomba Falls, and Leura) that were built in the early twentieth century during the height of the tourist boom in the Blue Mountains.

-In 2000 the restaurant became known as Solitary under the new management and in 2024 the restaurant is set to recommence trading as Sequoia Restaurant under new an current management.
+In 2000 the restaurant became known as Solitary and in 2024 the restaurant is set to recommence trading as Sequoia Restaurant under new and current management.

 Majority of information above contained within Draft Heritage Form – Former Leura Baths Kiosk.